Program

 Speaker

-Join this immersive session exploring overseas allocation models that foster local engagement with Israel and Global Jewry.
+Join this immersive session exploring overseas allocation models that foster local engagement with Israel and Global Jewry – and their application during the current time of crisis.
 Learn what the data is teaching us about our systems' overseas allocations and explore various approaches that build a strong foundation for a flourishing, connected and enduring relationship between local Jewish communities, the people of Israel, and Jews around the world.

 Speakers